-The second installment of Diabetes in School Health, started through Seattle Children’s Hospital and the Washington Department of Public Instruction, in Seattle, Washington.
+The second installment of Diabetes in School Health, started through Seattle Children’s Hospital and the Washington Department of Public Instruction.

 Sessions Held: